-In general, there exist two common cultivars of flax; one is predominantly grown for its oil seeds and the other variety for fiber.
-Seed flax generally features brown, and yellow or golden-yellow color seeds, with most types having similar nutritional values and equal amounts of short-chain omega-3 fatty acids.
+In general, there exist two common cultivars of flax; one predominantly grown for its oilseeds and the other commercial variety for obtaining fiber.
+Seed flax generally features brown, yellow, or golden-yellow color seeds, with most types having similar nutritional values and same amounts of short-chain omega-3 fatty acids.

-As in other oil seeds, flax too is one of the very high-calorie dense foods.
-100 g of seeds carry 534 calories or 27% of daily-required levels.
-Further, the seeds are an excellent source of numerous health-benefiting nutrients, dietary fiber (mucilage), minerals, antioxidants and vitamins that are essential for optimum health.
+As in other oilseeds, flax also is one of the calorie dense foods.
+100 g of seeds carry 534 calories or 27% of daily required levels.
+Further, the seeds are an excellent source of many health-benefiting nutrients, dietary fiber (mucilage), minerals, antioxidants and vitamins that are essential for optimum health.

 Flax seed is rich in monounsaturated fatty acids like oleic acid.
-It is also one of the top plant sources of omega-3 essential fatty acids such as linoleic acid, alpha-linolenic acid (ALA) and arachidonic acids.
+It is also one of the top plant sources of omega-3 essential fatty acids such as α -linolenic acid (ALA).
 Regular intake of small portions of flax seeds in the diet helps to lower total as well as LDL or “bad cholesterol” and increases HDL or “good cholesterol” levels in the blood.
-Research studies suggest that Mediterranean diet that is rich in fiber, monounsaturated fatty acids and omega-3 fatty acids help to prevent coronary artery disease and stroke risks through favoring healthy blood lipid profile.
+Research studies suggest that Mediterranean diet that is rich in fiber, monounsaturated fatty acids, and omega-3 fatty acids help to prevent coronary artery disease and stroke risks through favoring healthy blood lipid profile.

 The seeds contain lignans, a class of phytoestrogens considered to have antioxidant and cancer-preventing properties.

-Flax are an excellent source of vitamin E, especially rich in gamma-tocopherol; containing about 20 g (133% of daily-recommended values) per 100 g. vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucusa and skin by protecting it from harmful oxygen-free radicals.
+Flax are an excellent source of vitamin-E, especially rich in gamma-tocopherol; containing about 20 g (133% of daily recommended values) per 100 g. vitamin-E is a powerful lipid soluble antioxidant, required for maintaining the integrity of mucosa and skin by protecting it from harmful oxygen-free radicals.

-The seeds are packed with many important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and folates.
-Thiamin is an essential co-factor for carbohydrate metabolism and helps prevent beri-beri disease.
-Folates help prevent neural tube defects in the fetus when consumed during pre-conception period and pregnancy.
+The seeds packed with many important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and folates.
+Thiamin is an essential co-factor for carbohydrate metabolism and helps prevent beriberi disease.
+Folates contribute to avoiding neural tube defects in the fetus when consumed during pre-conception period and pregnancy.

-Furthermore, flax seed is rich source of minerals like manganese, potassium, calcium, iron, magnesium, zinc and selenium.
+Furthermore, flaxseed is a rich source of minerals like manganese, potassium, calcium, iron, magnesium, zinc and selenium.